Nottingham triple killer care report a ‘horror show’, victim’s mother says

 The mother of Nottingham attack victim Barnaby Webber has said a report into the care received by her son’s killer is a “horror show” and mental health teams missed opportunities because “they just didn’t do their jobs properly”.

-Mrs Webber told the PA news agency that failings identified in the independent mental health homicide report left the victims’ families feeling “horrified, heart-broken and even more determined … that the Government and the agencies react and listen properly”.
+Ms Webber said that failings identified in the independent mental health homicide report left the victims’ families feeling “horrified, heartbroken and even more determined … that the Government and the agencies react and listen properly”.

 Speaking after the report’s release on Wednesday, she said: “It’s been additional trauma, horror, disbelief and fury – but all of that was anticipated and expected by all three families.